lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 ### Writing Bytes to the UART

-Writing is just as simple as read.
-Here we read from *stdin* and write it to the UART.
+Transmitting bytes is just as simple as receiving bytes.
+Here we read from *stdin* and write it to the UART which will transmit.

 {{< highlight c >}}
 static ssize_t